BermudaRonin/alx_be_shell/shell_permissions/README.md

 Ads execute permission to the owner of the file `hello`.

 ## 6-multiple_permissions
-Adds execute permission to the owner and grou owner, and read permission to other users, the file `hello`.
+Adds execute permission to the owner and grou owner, and read permission to other users, the file `hello`

+## 9-John_Doe
+Sets the mode of the file hello to `-rwxr-x-wx`.